 - Limit your nights out

 Nights out can actually just be a metaphor for anything extracurricular you do that costs money.
-Luckily for me, I don’t have too many expensive hobbies such as shopping, drinking, cars, tattoos, shooting, and luckily…?
-I don’t have many friends that invite me places.
+Luckily for me, I don’t have too many expensive hobbies such as shopping, drinking, cars, tattoos, guns.
 For many people with hobbies though, they would rather continue spending their money here, which is perfectly fine.
 However, if you are a person who wants to travel, but spends a lot of money on “nights out,” I encourage cutting back on how often you do these things.
 There are so many fun activities you can do -hiking, climbing, biking, video games- that don’t require you to spend money to hang out with your friends.

 - Stop eating out